Patagonia, Argentina – Chile

 • Seafood: Catch of the day, like king crab, salmon, and mussels, gets big love from the sea.

-Photography in Patagonia
+Photography in Patagoniapenguins

 If you’re into snapping shots, Patagonia’s like heaven with all kinds of cool stuff to shoot, including: